Listen and Repeat Mastery

 - Practice full sets (sentences 1-7)

-- Focus on connected speech and flow
+- Focus on connected speech, flow, and exact wording

 - Time yourself—should feel comfortable within limits